m1-ins/m1-ins/README.md

 I have a passion for web automation, data handling + web scraping, and also Artificial intelligence and a curious interest in Flight systems. 🛸

-I am looking for projects to add to my portfolio, if you have any suggestions please message me! ❤️
+I am looking for projects to add to my portfolio, if you have any suggestions please message me on discord @INSPIRE#0001 ! ❤️